 If your Fire Stick turns off and then turns itself back on continuously, it is most likely a different problem entirely.

-It could be a lack of electricity or a faulty power adaptor issue.
-Chances are it can also be software related.
-Although this topic requires more in-depth attention, here are a few troubleshooting techniques you can try addressed in this video here.
+It could be a lack of electricity or a faulty power adapter issue.
+Chances are it can also be software-related.
+Although this topic requires more in-depth attention, here are a few troubleshooting techniques you can try to address the issue in this video.

 The video explains how this user tried objects he already had lying around the house that helped him solve his issues.
 He tried a cell phone micro USB cable that seemed to solve his problem.
 Sometimes the issue lies within the product itself.
 If the product is faulty, contact Amazon for a replacement.